The 8 Best Cameras for Live Streaming

 One of the critical advantages of this camera is the fully articulated rear LCD touchscreen.
 This allows you to turn the LCD screen facing you giving you the ability to see exactly how accurate the framing is without having to do guesswork.
 Comes in handy when you are basically a one man recording crew.

-The EOS 80D captures full HD videos in camera at 30 fps and comes in with both built-in Wi-Fi and NFC connectivity.
+The EOS 90D captures 4k videos at 30 fps and comes in with both built-in Wi-Fi and NFC connectivity.

 We mentioned the A7R III above as one of the best, but it's also one of the most expensive cameras by far.
 The reason is that the camera is made for professional photography, so if you are just going to stream with it, there are too many features that increase its price that you won't be using.